loganjoslin/ScrabbleSolver/README.md

 # ScrabbleSolver
 Python algorithm that outputs every possible move sorted by points awarded.

-Input:
--Scrabble gamestate and 7 letters as shown in "Gameboard.xlsx"
+Input: Scrabble gamestate and 7 letters as shown in "Gameboard.xlsx"

-Ouput:
--Every possible move with config, in "output.txt"
+Ouput: Every possible move with config, in "output.txt"